nrm0009-natalie/Plotly-challenge/README.md

 The goal of this project was to use JavaScript to present interactive visualizations of belly button biodiversity data within a web page.
 The baseline data was provided in JSON format, and therefore D3 was used to import and process the data, while Plotly was used to generate the required visualizations.

+## Technologies

+* JavaScript
+* D3
+* HTML
+* Plotly

 ## Questions:

-- What is the demographic information of the individual associated with each specific belly button sample?
+- Represent the demographic information of the individual associated with each specific belly button sample.
-- What are the top ten Operational Taxonomic Units (OTUs) by concentration in each specific belly button sample?
+- In a horizontal bar chart, represent Operational Taxonomic Units (OTUs) by concentration in each specific belly button sample.
-- What are the concentrations of all the Operational Taxonomic Units (OTUs) in each specific belly button sample?
+- In a bubble chart, present the concentrations of all the Operational Taxonomic Units (OTUs) in each specific belly button sample.

 ## Steps: